EpiphanySoft/phylo/README.md

     var pkg = File.cwd().upToFile('package.json').load();

-The `root` value is by looking for a directory with a `'.git'` file or folder in it, starting at `cwd` and climbing up as necessary.
+The `root` value is determined by looking for a directory with a `'.git'` file or folder in it, starting at `cwd` and climbing up as necessary.
 When that location is found, it is returned as a `File` object.
 Note, this is not the `'.git'` folder itself, but the folder that _contains_ the `'.git'` folder (that is, the VCS root).

 The `pkg` value is determined in a similar manner but with two differences.
 The first is that the location for which we are searching must contain a _file_ (not